 Kurt Woods, Council Member

 Originally from the Midwest, Kurt and his wife moved to the area in 2010 and then to the Town of Haymarket in 2013.
 Kurt works for an IT management and consulting company in Manassas and is very involved in the Prince William campus of McLean Bible Church.
 Kurt enjoys running, walking, biking, and rollerblading through town with his family and is looking forward to the completion of the Streetscape project.
 Other interests include music and photography.

-Goals: To promote a business friendly Haymarket and therefore encourage the beautification and renovation of abandoned buildings in Town.
+To promote a business friendly Haymarket and therefore encourage the beautification and renovation of abandoned buildings in Town.

-Advocate for the young families of Haymarket and provide an energetic and youthful perspective to the Town Council.
+To advocate for the young families of Haymarket and provide an energetic and youthful perspective to the Town Council.